bridgecrew-perf6/challenge-api-deployment-5/README.md

 * `error` warns the client that it didn't post the input data as expected.
 It could be because of a mandatory attribute missing (such as `zip-code`) or wrong typing (such as floating number for `area` instead of an integer).
 All these errors are detected using **JSON Schema** validation according to the schema specified in [`assets/input_schema.json`](assets/input_schema.json).

     `error` contains a one-line string representation of the validation error that was produced using the JSON Schema package.
+It is written in human understandable English.

     It is sent back along with a HTTP status code `400 Bad Request`.